 Benign Paraoxysmal Positional Vertigo BPPV (or Benign Positional Vertigo) is the single most common cause of vertigo in adults and children alike.
 If you have BPPV, it was caused by head trauma, inner ear infections, or other conditions.
-This affects tens of thousands of people all over the world.
 You don’t show any auditory symptoms of this condition, which means that you won’t get a warning like ringing in your ears when it sets in.
 BPPV is almost always caused by damage to your inner ear (also called peripheral vertigo because it affects your peripherals).

 How long does it last?
 The typical attack of BPPV can last for a few seconds to a minute.
 These spells are severe and debilitating.